sainair/hydration-tracker/README.md

                      unit
 ```

-One user has many habits; one habit has many entries.
+One user may have many habits and one habit has many entries.
 Entries reach their owner through the habit, so authorisation is a join operation rather than a duplicated `user_id` column.

-The `habits` table currently holds one row per user — water — created automatically at registration, done to allow for future expansion to other habits.
+The `habits` table currently holds one row per user for water-related actions.
+This is done automatically at registration, done to allow for future expansion to other habits.
 ---

 ## Running it